InnocentEdem/gameapp/README.md

 # gameapp
 Play tennis with Jojo
-Gaaming app using javascript canvas.
+Gaming app using javascript canvas.